2020 United States Senate election in Kentucky: General election

 Despite record breaking fundraising from McGrath and speculation that the race could be competitive, McConnell was handily re-elected.
-Throughout the general election, McConnell portrayed McGrath as a overly liberal "rioter apologist" and made use of a comment from 2018 where McGrath compared her reaction to Trump being elected in 2016 to how she felt during the September 11 attacks.
+Throughout the general election, McConnell portrayed McGrath as an overly liberal "rioter apologist" and made use of a comment from 2018 where McGrath compared her reaction to Trump being elected in 2016 to how she felt during the September 11 attacks.